Redstone Transmission Coil

 When placed, a magmatic dynamo faces up.
-If an adjacent block accepts Redstone Flux, the dynamo will face that block instead.
-A magmatic dynamo can face any direction, and can be rotated using a crescent hammer or similar.
+It can face any direction, and can be rotated using a wrench.

 When a magmatic dynamo is filled with fluid fuel, it will start consuming it to generate Redstone Flux.
 Fuel is consumed in batches of 100 mB.
 Every batch of fuel yields a certain amount of energy when consumed.